AWS AWS

 aws backup describe-global-settings --profile mgmt

-If isCrossAccountBackupEnabled is not true, every copy job you create later will fail with Access Denied no matter how perfect your KMS and IAM are — so verify this first.
+If isCrossAccountBackupEnabled is not true, every copy job you create later fails with Access Denied no matter how perfect your KMS and IAM are — so verify this first.
+The two settings, what they do, and what breaks without each:

 The recovery account owns the encryption key and the destination vault.
 Critically, the KMS key policy must grant the source account’s AWS Backup service role permission to use the key — without that grant, the copy lands but cannot be decrypted on restore.
 Define this in Terraform under a recovery provider alias.